Fresh Bread made with Older Dough

 Return to FAQs page

 I love it when food-lovers talk about my books or website content on their own websites, in classes they teach, or in publications.
 I get lots of questions from them about whether they can use these recipes or other material.
 The answer is a little complicated.
 I can’t extend written permission to copy recipes, text, or even Q&A material from my books or website.
-That would be seen as waiving my copyright, which I can’t do.
+That would be seen as waiving my copyright, which my publisher tells me I can’t do.
 But, the recipes can be used, in modified form.
 Here’s how my publisher and I understand copyright law, and this is what we’d ask you to do if you want to teach your own readers my recipes:

 1. Copyright law prohibits you from using text from the books or website without expressed written permission (which my publisher, Macmillan, has advised against).
 It also prohibits you from copying recipes or Q&A into your website, class materials, printed books, magazines, electronic books, or elsewhere.